chartjs/chartjs-plugin-annotation/docs/guide/types/line.md

 The 2 coordinates, start, end, are optional.
 If not specified, the line is expanded out to the edges in the respective direction.
 The 4 coordinates, xMin, xMax, yMin, yMax are optional.
 If not specified, the line is expanded out to the edges in the respective direction.

+The `id` identifies a unique id  for the annotation and it will be stored in the element context.
+When the annotations are defined by an object, the id is automatically set using the key used to store the annotations in the object.
+When the annotations are configured by an array, the id, passed by this option in the annotation, will be used.

 #### Positioning

 The line can be positioned in two different ways.
 If `scaleID` is set, then `value` and `endValue` must also be set to indicate the endpoints of the line.
 The line will be perpendicular to the axis identified by `scaleID`.